-Common to commercial real estate loans, getting a small business loan to buy a business also might require a down payment.
+Getting a small business loan to buy a business also might require a down payment.
 This could be a one-time payment of anywhere between 10% to 30% of the value of the business you’re buying.

 When looking at your cash flow, a lender offering a business purchase loan will want to see that you have enough liquid cash to make a significant down payment and still have enough cash on hand to make your loan payments each month.

-On the other hand, however, the lender may require that you put up some other form of personal or business collateral, beyond the assets included in the new business you’re purchasing.
+On the other hand, the lender may require that you put up some other form of personal or business collateral, beyond the assets included in the new business you’re purchasing.

-In short, the more collateral you have to offer, the less risky it is for business acquisition lenders to work with you.
-Therefore, to understand what collateral you have to offer, you may submit an appraisal of your fixed assets.
+To understand what collateral you have to offer, you may submit an appraisal of your fixed assets.
 Or, you might simply use your balance sheet to give a lender a sense of your capacity to offer valuable fixed assets as collateral.

-All in, the more fixed assets you have on your balance sheet, the easier time you’ll have getting a loan to buy a business.
+The more fixed assets you have on your balance sheet, the easier time you’ll have getting a loan to buy a business.

-Therefore, along with other pieces of your business loan application, you’ll want to submit a detailed business plan for your new business explaining the history of your business’s current strategy, plans you might have to make changes or add value in the future, and a plan for transitioning to your new strategy.
+Along with other pieces of your business loan application, you’ll want to submit a detailed business plan for your new business explaining the history of your business’s current strategy, plans you might have to make changes or add value in the future, and a plan for transitioning to your new strategy.